MJoergen/formal/one_stage_fifo/README.md

 For my first attempt at formal verification, I've decided to work on a one-stage FIFO.
 This is basically a register with a write-enable, but with the added ability to provide back-pressure.
-So the implementation contains a small FSM revolving around whether the contents have been read.
+So the implementation contains a small FSM revolving around whether or not the FIFO contains valid data.

 ## The protocol (how the FIFO works)
 There is a producer (or source) that feeds data into the FIFO, and there is